maravento/blackip/README.md

 #### About Squid Rule

-- `blackip.txt` has been tested in Squid v3.5.x and later / `blackip.txt` ha sido testeada en Squid v3.5.x y posteriores
+- `blackip.txt` has been tested in Squid v3.5.x and later / `blackip.txt` ha sido testeada en Squid v3.5.x y posteriores.

 #### Advanced Rules

 BlackIP contains millions of IP addresses, therefore it is recommended: / BlackIP contiene millones de direcciones IP, por tanto se recomienda:

-- Use `blackcidr.txt` to add IP/CIDR that are not included in `blackip.txt` (By default it contains some Block CIDR) / Use `blackcidr.txt` para agregar IP/CIDR que no están incluidas en `blackip.txt` (Por defecto contiene algunos Block CIDR)
+- Use `blackcidr.txt` to add IP/CIDR that are not included in `blackip.txt` (By default it contains some Block CIDR) / Use `blackcidr.txt` para agregar IP/CIDR que no están incluidas en `blackip.txt` (Por defecto contiene algunos Block CIDR).
-- Use `allowip.txt` (a whitelist of IPv4 IP addresses such as Hotmail, Gmail, Yahoo. etc.) / Use `allowip.txt` (una lista blanca de direcciones IPs IPv4 tales como Hotmail, Gmail, Yahoo. etc)
+- Use `allowip.txt` (a whitelist of IPv4 IP addresses such as Hotmail, Gmail, Yahoo. etc.) / Use `allowip.txt` (una lista blanca de direcciones IPs IPv4 tales como Hotmail, Gmail, Yahoo. etc).
-- Use `aipextra.txt` to add whitelists of IP/CIDRs that are not included in `allowip.txt` / Use `aipextra.txt` para agregar listas blancas de IP/CIDR que no están incluidas en `allowip.txt`
+- Use `aipextra.txt` to add whitelists of IP/CIDRs that are not included in `allowip.txt` / Use `aipextra.txt` para agregar listas blancas de IP/CIDR que no están incluidas en `allowip.txt`.
 - By default, `blackip.txt` excludes some private or reserved ranges [RFC1918](https://en.wikipedia.org/wiki/Private_network).
 Use IANA (`iana.txt`) to exclude them all / Por defecto, `blackip.txt` excluye algunos rangos privados o reservados [RFC1918](https://es.wikipedia.org/wiki/Red_privada).
-Use IANA (`iana.txt`) para excluirlos todos
+Use IANA (`iana.txt`) para excluirlos todos.
 - By default, `blackip.txt` excludes some DNS servers included in `dns.txt`.
 You can use this list and expand it to deny or allow DNS servers / Por defecto, `blackip.txt` excluye algunos servidores DNS incluidos en `dns.txt`.
-Puede usar esta lista y ampliarla, para denegar o permitir servidores DNS
+Puede usar esta lista y ampliarla, para denegar o permitir servidores DNS.
-- To increase security, close Squid to any other request to IP addresses with ZTR / Para incrementar la seguridad, cierre Squid a cualquier otra petición a direcciones IP con ZTR
+- To increase security, close Squid to any other request to IP addresses with ZTR / Para incrementar la seguridad, cierre Squid a cualquier otra petición a direcciones IP con ZTR.

 ```bash
 ### INSERT YOUR OWN RULE(S) HERE TO ALLOW ACCESS FROM YOUR CLIENTS ###